“YOU HEARD HER, SHE SAID NO”:

-Atkins, a mother, birth photographer, and birth trauma activist in the Hudson Valley, New York, began her journey into birth photography through working as a doula.
-A doula is someone who provides companionship in birth through emotional support, physical support and coaching before, during and after birth.
-Unlike in midwifery, doulas are not medically licensed but have taken an extensive course and passed an exam that equip them to help families throughout their birth experience.
+Askins, a birth photographer and birth trauma activist in the Hudson Valley, N.Y., began her journey into birth photography through working as a doula.
+A doula is someone who provides companionship in birth through emotional support, physical assistance and coaching before, during and after birth.
+According to Evidence Based Birth, six percent of mothers use doulas throughout their birth.
+Unlike in midwifery, doulas are not medically licensed but take an extensive course followed an exam that certifies them to help families throughout their birth experience.

 With over 4 million views on their page, The International Association of Professional Birth Photographers, IAPBP for short, works towards connecting expecting parents with birth photographers in their area.
 Founded only in 2010, there are over 1,200 members in 42 countries around the world.
-The page would serve as a tool for Atkins to connect with potential clients.

 “I want it to look how it does in real life,” she said, “it’s natural, you’re able to feel something.
 It’s a rite of passage for the child born, but also for the families becoming parents.”